Adrian Boult: Honours and memorials

-Boult was created a Knight Bachelor in 1937 and was created a Companion of Honour (CH) in 1969.
+Boult was created a Knight Bachelor in 1937 and was created a Member of the Order of the Companions of Honour (CH) in 1969.
 He received the gold medal of the Royal Philharmonic Society in 1944 and the Harvard Glee Club medal (jointly with Vaughan Williams) in 1956.
 He received honorary degrees and fellowships from 13 universities and conservatoires.
 In 1951 he was invited to be the first president of the Elgar Society.
 In 1959 he was made president of the Royal Scottish Academy of Music.
 In the north choir aisle of Westminster Abbey is a small memorial stone to Boult which was unveiled on 8 April 1984.

 Boult's old school, Westminster, has a music centre named in his honour, and the Royal Birmingham Conservatoire included in its home building the Adrian Boult Hall.
 The hall was used for classical concerts, other musical performances, and conferences.
 The hall was demolished in June 2016 as part of a redevelopment project.

 In the June 2013 issue of Gramophone Boult was added to the magazine's Hall of Fame which recognises musicians who have made a lasting impact on the world of recorded classical music.